 What are the risks?

 When putting your body into an extreme state, it’s important to plan ahead and have all the facts ahead of time.
+It's also important to consult with a personal physician before making any big diet or lifestyle changes.

 There’s a specific formula that should be followed if you want to see results on a keto diet.
 In general, a healthy keto diet should contain approximately 20% protein, 75% fat, and 5% carbs (50 grams or less) per day.
 These percentages are referred to as ‘macros’.